DoD-Platform-One/Anchore/chart/README.md

           b64encYaml: "" # This is the base64 encoded license file
 ```

+P1 has a license that can be used for dev - this license is located [here](https://repo1.dso.mil/platform-one/big-bang/apps/security-tools/anchore-enterprise/-/snippets/73).
+To make use of it you will need to SOPS decrypt it with your AWS Coder credentials.

 Once you have added the license to this location make sure to re-encrypt your secret file.

 In your un-encrypted values file - `configmap.yaml` add the following to enable Enterprise Global: